 What to do in the Morning

 As with the first step, this is going to be individual based upon your own personal preferences.
 In Robin Sharma’s book the 5 a.m.
-Club, he mentions this idea of building a morning routine based upon the 20/20/20 principle.
+Club, he suggests building a morning routine based upon the 20/20/20 principle.

 What does that mean?

 Essentially, the 20/20/20 principle is how you cultivate the areas of body, spirit, and mind in your life within the first hour of your day.
 The first twenty minutes of this is spent doing physical activity that is meant to work up a sweat.
 The second set of twenty minutes focuses on your spiritual side, practicing meditation.
-And the final twenty minutes goes towards listening to a podcast or reading an article related to your field of business, which is in turn meant to help you grow your mind.
-While this doesn’t seem like much, the consistency of these efforts is key and these 20-minute increments will go a long way in making you a ‘world-class’ performer in the words of Robin Sharma.
+And the final twenty minutes goes towards listening to a podcast or reading an article in your field of business.
+This, in turn, is meant to help grow your mind.
+While this doesn’t seem like much, the consistency of these efforts is key.
+These 20-minute increments will go a long way in making you a ‘world-class’ performer in the words of Robin Sharma.

-Journaling has really only entered my life recently, but I do enjoy doing it in the morning as it allows me to recall my dreams and sometimes I even get in the mood to plan my day ahead within the twenty to thirty minutes I allow myself for my Morning Pages.
+Journaling has really only entered my life recently, but I love doing it.
+In the mornings, it allows me to recapture my dreams.
+Sometimes I even get in the mood to plan my day ahead within my time allotment for my Morning Pages.

-Next, what matters most to me is spending time with God, so I make sure he is the next area of my life, and essentially, he is my first activity in the day that isn’t time sensitive.
-I say this because if I wanted to journal after reading the Bible, then I wouldn’t be able to recall the dreams that I had.
-Journaling first allows me to recall the dreams and reflect upon the previous day and set myself up for the day ahead.
-Also, it allows me a little time to wake up and get ready to be fully cognizant and ready to spend time with God.
+Next, what matters most to me is spending time with God.
+As a result, I make sure he is the next area of my life.
+Actually, he is my first activity in the day that isn’t time sensitive.
+(I say this because if I wanted to journal after reading the Bible, then I wouldn’t be able to recall the dreams that I had.)
+However, this works out really well for me.
+By journaling first, I can recall the dreams of the previous day and set myself up for the day ahead.
+Also, it allows me a little time to wake up and be fully cognizant, ready to spend time with God.

 After, I meditate and reflect upon what I just read about.
-Usually, while this is happening, I might have something in the air fryer cooking or the coffee pot brewing so that when I finish my meditation, it is ready for me.
+Usually, while this is happening, I might have something in the air fryer cooking or the coffee pot brewing.
+This way, it is ready for me when I finish my meditation.

-I then eat my breakfast, and only after that is when I go for my morning walk, which is part of my physical activity.
-Instead of taking 20 minutes of hard activity, I prefer to walk for 30 to 45 to even 60 minutes at a time, listening to an audio book or catching up with friends and family.
-This allows better digestion for the food I’ve just eaten I’ve found and puts me in a great mental state when 8 o’clock rolls around and I need to head out the door to work, or I get ready to do some writing at home.
+Only after I have eaten my breakfast do I go for my morning walk, which is part of my physical activity.
+Instead of taking 20 minutes of hard activity, I prefer walking for 30 to 45 to even 60 minutes at a time, listening to an audio book or catching up with friends and family.
+This allows better digestion for the food I’ve just eaten.
+Also, I’ve found it puts me in a great mental state when 8 o’clock rolls around, and I need to head out the door to work.

 The Most Important Rule